Moreson’s Glass Ball

 Provenance: Ex: Ralph Finch Collection, American Glass Gallery

-This beautiful sapphire blue target ball is an enigma.
-Its origins have perplexed top target ball and shooting authorities in the United States and overseas.
+This beautiful sapphire blue target ball is an enigma as its origin has perplexed top target ball and shooting authorities in the United States and overseas for many years.

 English collector John Hargreaves wrote, “Regarding the embossed copy, all letters and numbers are very sharp and clear, except the “6,” which looks as if it were drawn free-hand; it appears somewhat like a “5,” but it is not a “5.”
 The 6 is especially faint, but it does look more like an upside-down question mark, in that the top half of the loop is not complete.